nautes-labs/website/src/en/guide/user-guide/project.md

 ## Delete Project (API)

-> Before deleting a project, please delete all entities and resources related to the project, such as deployment runtimes and code repositories, otherwise the deletion cannot be performed.
+> Before deleting a project, please delete all entities and resources related to the project, such as project pipeline runtimes, deployment runtimes and code repositories, otherwise the deletion cannot be performed.

 ### Compose Delete Project Request